 Lakeside Charter Academy is a nonprofit, tuition-free charter school authorized by the state of North Carolina.
 As a charter school, Lakeside Charter Academy will be open to all students who would otherwise qualify for enrollment in North Carolina Public Schools.
 The school will not discriminate against any student on the basis of ethnicity, national origin, gender, or disability.
 Lakeside Charter Academy will open enrollment on November 1st.
-The open enrollment period will end on February 1st of each year.
+The open enrollment period will end on February 8th, 2024.
 If needed, the lottery will occur within three weeks of the end of open enrollment.
-The lottery date, time and location will be published on the school’s website by December 31st of each year.
+The lottery date, time and location will be published on the school’s website.

 No criteria for admission will be used except the completed application.
-The application may be completed online through our website, lakesidecharteracademy.com, unless a family is unable to access the site.
-In that case, we will provide a paper application to parents when requested.
+The application may be completed online through our website, lakesidecharteracademy.com.
 The application will include the student’s name, parent/guardian names, current address of student, phone number of parent/guardian, email of parent/guardian, county of residence, current grade level, student’s date of birth, the name of any siblings already enrolled at the school, and a declaration of the student’s residence in the state of North Carolina.